Online Segmentation of LiDAR Sequences: Dataset and Algorithm: Introduction

-Our dataset \gls{datasetname}, has several key advantages compared to standard datasets such as SemanticKITTI~\cite{behley2019iccv}, see \tabref{tab:helixnetvsothers}.
-By organizing points with respect to sensor rotation and reporting their precise release times, we can accurately benchmark the real-time readiness of leading state-of-the-art \gls{lidar} sequence segmentation algorithms.
+Our dataset HelixNet, has several key advantages compared to standard datasets such as SemanticKITTI~\cite{behley2019iccv}, see \tabref{tab:helixnetvsothers}.
+By organizing points with respect to sensor rotation and reporting their precise release times, we can accurately benchmark the real-time readiness of leading state-of-the-art LiDAR sequence segmentation algorithms.
 Furthermore, the pointwise sensor orientation allows us to split the data into slices of acquisition corresponding to a fraction of the sensor's rotation.
-These slices can be processed sequentially by our proposed network \gls{methodname}, resulting in a lower acquisition latency and a more realistic scenario for autonomous driving.
-Based on a spatio-temporal transformer designed explicitly for \gls{lidar} sequences, \gls{methodname} is over $50$ times smaller than the current best semantic segmentation architectures and reaches state-of-the-art performance with significantly reduced latency.
+These slices can be processed sequentially by our proposed network Helix4D, resulting in a lower acquisition latency and a more realistic scenario for autonomous driving.
+Based on a spatio-temporal transformer designed explicitly for LiDAR sequences, Helix4D is more than $50$ times smaller than the current best semantic segmentation architectures and reaches state-of-the-art performance with significantly reduced latency.